OutSystems/docs-product/src/integration-with-systems/mobile-plugins/payments-plugin/intro.md

 ---
-summary: Use the Payments plugin to let users of your mobile app access payments using Apple Pay and Google Pay.
+summary: Enable mobile payments in your apps using the OutSystems 11 (O11) Payments Plugin for Apple Pay and Google Pay integration.
 tags: runtime-mobile; support-application_development; support-Mobile_Apps;
 locale: en-us
 guid: 4a79c8ee-2a07-11ed-882b-00155da4f25e